ChowderWellington/CHW-IP8-27G-EXP/README.md

 ### Model files
 - [PX8-20H-01 manifold + nozzle](https://github.com/ChowderWellington/CHW-IP8-27G-EXP/blob/main/cad/Main%20Nozzle%20Setup%20V4%20%2B%20Manifold.stl)
 - [CHW-IP8-27G-EXP printhead](https://github.com/ChowderWellington/CHW-IP8-27G-EXP/blob/main/cad/Main%20printhead%20V1.stl)

-## Older Models
-Older models of most of the parts can be found in the [cad folder](https://github.com/ChowderWellington/CHW-IP8-27G-EXP/tree/main/cad).
-However, it is NOT recommended to use them.
-Please use the newest model (V4).

 ## Extra thanks!
 - Thank you so much to stardance for funding whatever this is!
 Y'all are the best!!
 Please keep doing what you're doing, and everyone WILL enjoy it!